slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 This central and privileged role makes hosted build platforms an attractive target for supply chain attackers.
-But even with strong economic and reputational incentives to mitigate these risks, it's very challenging to implement fully secure build platforms because they are made up of many layers of interconnected components and subsystems.
+But even with strong economic and reputational incentives to mitigate these risks, it's very challenging to implement and operate fully secure build platforms because they are made up of many layers of interconnected components and subsystems.

 The SLSA Build Environment track aims to address these issues by making it possible to validate the integrity and trace the provenance of core build